Chicago Public Schools Selective Enrollment Test

 - Seventh grade final grades: 300 points

-Completion of the Selective Enrollment Exam is necessary for consideration for admission into any one of the Chicago Public Schools’ selective high schools.
-Selective Enrollment Exam scores, in conjunction with standardized test scores and grades, are compared with other students’ scores and the accepted scores at the given selective high school.
+Completion of the Selective Enrollment Test is necessary for consideration for admission into any one of the Chicago Public Schools’ selective high schools.
+Selective Enrollment Test scores, in conjunction with standardized test scores and grades, are compared with other students’ scores and the accepted scores at the given selective high school.

 *the fall of 8th grade is changing to spring of 7th grade starting in 2020

-The Selective Enrollment Exam can be taken October through January of eighth grade; testing dates can be found on the Selective Enrollment application, which is typically released in September.
+The Selective Enrollment Test can be taken from October through January of eighth grade; testing dates can be found on the Selective Enrollment application, which is typically released in September.